apache/skywalking/docs/en/ui/README.md

 <img src="https://skywalking.apache.org/screenshots/9.2.0/customize-dashboard-metrics-20220817-association.png" />

-Widget provide the ability to link with other widget to display mark lines.
-When the current widget data point is selected, the data point of the associated widget at the same moment would be displayed together.
+Widget provides the ability to associate with other widgets to show axis pointer with tips for the same time point, in order to help users to understand the connectivity among metrics.

 ## Settings